28Melvin/Scheduled_PriceTracker/README.md

+My second RShiny Project

-This R Shiny App is very similar to the Price Tracker App that is also uploaded in this repository.
+This R Shiny App is very similar to the one in the "Price Tracker" repository (also uploaded here on github).

 Difference: User can only plot the prices of two apple products.
 The prices are extracted using Windows Task Scheduler and storing the prices in a remote database.